FAQs about changes to exam sessions

 ACCA recognises that some students may experience difficult personal circumstances or experience small technical issues at a computer based exam centre.
 If this is the case for you and the circumstances have affected your examinations, please inform ACCA directly by submitting details of your mitigating circumstances via the Exams section of the myACCA portal

 It is important for you to provide any documentary evidence you may have in relation to your circumstances.
-You must contact ACCA with details of any mitigating circumstances you wish to be considered within two weeks of the last examination in the session, in order for the situation to be considered during the results process.
+You must contact ACCA with details of any mitigating circumstances you wish to be considered by 23 June 2017 for the June session, in order for the situation to be considered during the results process.
 Additional documentation submitted after the 15 June 2018 may not be considered.

 What happens if I enter an exam and then can no longer take it?